-The Fund may enter into foreign currency forward contracts to hedge against exposure to foreign currency fluctuations.
+The Fund will enter into foreign currency forward contracts to hedge against exposure to foreign currency fluctuations.
 The fair value of these contracts is based on the difference between the contract rate and current forward market rate for the underlying currency at the measurement date applied to the contract's notional amount and adjusted for counterparty risk.
-Upon closing of a contract, the gain or loss is recorded as a realized gain or loss on foreign exchange.
+Upon closing of a contract, the gain or loss is included in the Statements of Comprehensive Income (Loss) in "Net realized gain (loss) on foreign exchange".
+The unrealized gains or losses on forward contracts are included in the Statements of Comprehensive Income (Loss) in "Net change in unrealized appreciation (depreciation) of foreign exchange".